 Inwoods doesn’t consider itself a ‘free-school’ or ‘democratic’ school; however we help the children to take responsibility not just for their own learning, but for the atmosphere of the whole school.

 Ongoing feedback between parents and teachers regarding social/emotional issues is considered important.
-Monthly Parent Meetings occur on weekends, with all the staff.
+Monthly Parent Meetings occur on weekends, with all the teachers.
 These are important links between home and school, and help create the culture of Inwoods.